jundalisay/sp/content/en/research/mohammad/quran/sura-011c.md

 {{< l a="Shuaib" >}}
 <sup>92</sup> O my people, is my tribe more important to you than Enki?
-Have you turned your backs on Him? <sup>93</sup> You will know to whom will come a punishment that will shame him, and who is a liar.
-So look out; I am on the lookout with you.
+Have you turned your backs on Him?

+<sup>93</sup> You will know to whom will come a punishment that will shame him, and who is a liar.
+So look out.
+I am on the lookout with you.
 {{< /l >}}

 <sup>94</sup> When Our command came, We saved Shuaib and those who believed with him.
 The Blast struck the wrongdoers, and they became motionless bodies in their homes.

 <sup>95</sup> As though they never flourished therein.
 Away with Median, as was done away with Thamood.

-<sup>96</sup> We sent Moses with Our signs and a clear mandate 97. to Pharaoh and his nobles.
+<sup>96</sup> We sent Moses with Our signs and a clear mandate <sup>97</sup> to Pharaoh and his nobles.
 But they followed the command of Pharaoh which was not wise.

 <sup>98</sup> He will precede his people on the Day of Resurrection, and will lead them into the Fire.